Ancient Night sky

 The northwestern edge of Iran boasts the presence of old religious and cultural relics.
 One of these places is St. Dzor Dzor Monastery, which is also known as St. Mary Church.
 In fact, the church is the only remnant of the monastery which was destroyed over the past years.

-Dzor Dzor Church was introduced as Unesco World Heritage site in July, 6th, 2008 and it’s also one of the most beautiful church in Iran.
+Dzor Dzor Church was introduced as a UNESCO World Heritage Site in July, 6th, 2008 and it’s also one of the most beautiful churches in Iran.

 This church was built with the efforts of Archbishop Zakaria Bestachi and also managed by priest Hovhannes Yerzngatsi, also called Zor Zoretsi, in the 14th century.

-This photo was taken in summer 2018 when I had a chance to photograph this amazing church at night.
+This photo was taken in the summer of 2018 when I had a chance to photograph this amazing church at night.

-Tehran, The largest city in Iran and one of the largest city in Western Asia with almost 800 Square Km.
+Tehran, the largest city in Iran and one of the largest cities in Western Asia with almost 800 Square Km.

-what I like most about Tehran is a sense of community so it introduce Tehran as lively city but what I really don’t like about this huge city is light pollution.
-Strong barrier that cause people not to be able to see night sky and they don’t have chance to enjoy stargazing.
+what I like most about Tehran is a sense of community so it introduces Tehran as a lively city but what I really don’t like about this huge city is light pollution.
+The strong barrier causes people not to be able to see the night sky and they don’t have the chance to enjoy stargazing.

-This photo shown the Lunar Eclipsed moon rose above Tehran and made magnificent view that people never forgot.
-These kind of astronomical events could remind people that night sky is a part of Nature and should conserve.
+This photo shows the Lunar Eclipsed moon rose above Tehran and made a magnificent view that people never forgot.
+These sorts of astronomical events could remind people that the night sky is a part of Nature and should conserve.

-This photo was taken in Lunar Eclipse in Winter of 2018 form Milad Tower, the tallest building in Capital of Iran, Tehran.
+This photo was taken in Lunar Eclipse in the Winter of 2018 from Milad Tower, the tallest building in the Capital of Iran, Tehran.